golok727/Surrealize/README.md

 # Surrealize
-Designing a ODM for surreal db
+Designing a client for SurrealDB